jamesknelson/react-zen/README.md

   get(): Promise<MirrorPrimedSnapshot<Data>>

   /**
-   * Returns the latest snapshot for the given data if any exists, otherwise
+   * Returns the latest snapshot for the given data.
-   * returns `null`.
    */
   getLatest(): MirrorSnapshot<Data>